 “Literacy is an extraordinary journey and opens up a world of possibilities for not just the individual, but for their families as well.
 It’s an honor to work with colleagues who are devoting their lives to teaching and inspiring this critical life skill.”

-Wisconsin Literacy members enjoy the benefits of Regional Literacy Consultants.
-These consultants help Wisconsin Literacy provide support services (including individual consulting) to new and existing literacy programs in their respective regions of the state.
+Wisconsin Literacy members enjoy the benefits of Regional Literacy Consultants and Regional Community Coordinators.
+They help Wisconsin Literacy provide support services (including individual consulting) to new and existing literacy programs in their respective regions of the state.

 Phone: (920) 212-1649

 "Everyone should have access to the worlds of imagination, information and opportunity literacy connects us to."